Sometimes rock sugar is just not around (rock sugar is crystallized sucrose commonly used in Asian desserts).

 The brown sugar option is a sweet twist.
 We've mixed it in sauces and baked goods.
 It's rich and flavorful.

-It’s more robust than rock sugar.
+It's more strong than rock sugar.
 Use a 1:1 ratio for substitution.

 3 - Honey

-The honey option is a sticky solution.
-We’ve drizzled it on toast and in tea.
-It’s sweet and floral.
+The honey option is a sticky solution (a viscous bee-made syrup).
+We've drizzled it on toast and in tea.
+It's sweet and floral.

 It's more liquid than rock sugar.
 Use a 3:4 ratio for substitution.